jeremyosborne/confetti-pigs-in-space/README.md

 - `.tsconfig.json` is contorted to support both a node build environment with a `TypeScript` config for `webpack` and the needs of our application.
 - Note on choice of webpack: had trouble using rollup or plain tsc with phaser output, so picked out a simple webpack config and things seem to "just work."
 - `Phaser` will cause `webpack` to complain (appropriately) about artifact size, and I have not investigated tree shaking or partial builds for `Phaser`.
-- The `.env` file is not watched by webpack dev server.
-Changes to this file will require a `webpack-dev-server` restart.
+- The `webpack dev server` does not watch the following files and will need a manual restart:
+  - `.env`
+  - `./src/app/types/*` global types
-- Code does not handle browser resize events.
+- The game code does not watch resize events.

 ## TODO